Icinga/icinga2/doc/1-about.md

 ## What is Icinga 2?

-Icinga 2 is a network monitoring application.
+Icinga 2 is an enterprise-grade open source monitoring system which keeps watch over networks and any conceivable network resource, notifies the user of errors and recoveries and generates performance data for reporting.
+Scalable and extensible, Icinga can monitor complex, large environments across dispersed locations.

 ## Licensing